cicovic-andrija/cicovic-andrija.github.io/content/posts/popos-setup.md

 ---
-title: "Setup of an Ubuntu System"
+title: "Setup of a Pop!_OS System"
 date: "2024-05-03T17:10:16Z"
 categories: ["software"]
 tags: ["operating-systems", "linux"]
 draft: false
 ---

+> Formerly known as "Setup of an Ubuntu System".

-This is a reference for a skeleton configuration of my Ubuntu system.
-Last time tried out on Ubuntu 24.04 LTS.
+This is a reference for a skeleton configuration of my Pop!_OS system.
+Last time tried out on Pop!_OS 22.04 LTS.

 ## Core Packages